 In conclusion, the advent of long codes didn’t necessarily level the playing field, but it allowed small business owners to play.
 Both short codes and long codes have their share of advantages and disadvantages.
 TTAG Systems can help you determine which one suits your needs.

-TTAG Systems can design and deliver any short code or long code program in Canada or United States, including custom opt-in subscription programs, contests, SMS Surveys, votes, etc. For your customized quote please contact us today.
+TTAG Systems can design and deliver any short code or long code program in Canada or United States, including buy ivermectin online For your customized quote please buy ivermectin today.